 A portfolio is essential if you want to be seriously considered for a job, especially if you’re doing anything related to visual design or development.
 Potential clients want to get a sense for your style and have a look at the quality of your work.
 I’ve heard of many situations where customers won’t even consider candidates who can’t present a portfolio with at least a few examples.
-If you think you’re locked by non-disclosure agreements, then download a 30-day free trial of Articulate Storyline or Articulate Studio and create your own examples that you have the right to use.
+If you think you’re locked by non-disclosure agreements, then download a free trial of Articulate Storyline or Articulate Studio and create your own examples that you have the right to use.

 Keep your resume and LinkedIn profile up-to-date

 Let’s face it, everyone is using social media and technology for work and business purposes.
 Recruiters comb through job search engine sites and LinkedIn every day to find candidates.
 If your resume and online profiles are incomplete or unprofessional, they might skip right over you—or not find you at all!